 Forester vs Outback Images

 So you’ve decided on a new Subaru vehicle.
 Fantastic choice.
 One problem: Subaru has such an outstanding lineup of stylish, versatile and economical vehicles that it can be hard to decide which model is right for you.
 Let’s say you’ve narrowed your considerations down to what appears to be a simple choice between the Subaru Forester and the Subaru Outback.
 Both offer go-anywhere Symmetrical All Wheel Drive (AWD) and the long-term dependability that Subaru has built its reputation.
 Read car reviews or visit auto blogs and you’ll also see that both have legions of fans and loyal supporters.

 It’s a tough choice, but don’t sweat it; you really can’t go wrong with either model.
 After reading this comparison guide, use Reply! to find the most competitive price quotes in your area on the Subaru Forester vs Outback.

 Choosing a Subaru Forester vs Outback

 The Subaru Outback has been a favorite in the North American market for several decades, while the Forester is a relative newcomer.
 Each offers similar performance and handling capabilities, as well as fuel efficiency and cost of ownership.
-So, what are the biggest differences between the Subaru Forester vs Outback?
+So, what are the biggest and most important differences between the Subaru Forester vs Outback?